Understand the complexities and nuances of the Bankruptcy Code to better advise clients and prepare for court.

 Because the prospective bonus was not property of the estate, the court didn’t consider whether there were grounds to object to the claimed exemption.
 There is no need to exempt property that is not property of the estate, it said.

-The Bronikowskis were represented by Christopher D. Layton, Evergreen, Colo.
+The Bronikowskis were represented by Christopher D. Layton, Charlotte, N.C.
 Anna Cotten Wright, the trustee, was represented by Michael Leon Martinez, Charlotte, N.C.

 To contact the reporter on this story: Daniel Gill in Washington at firstname.lastname@example.org